EvaxHe/Tableau-Project/Supply Chain Prediction.md

-## This project is aim to explore the integration of ML Models in python with Tableau
+## This project is aimed to explore the integration of ML Models in python with Tableau

 [Data scource](https://data.mendeley.com/datasets/8gx2fvg2k6/5)